Enter here: 2026 Brandberg Backyard Ultra

 Runners will be responsible for:

-- own water on the course if needed – there are no waterpoints on the trail.
+- carrying own water on the course if needed – there are no waterpoints on the trail.

 - own race food sufficient to sustain them for the duration of their race